crismali/magic_lamp/README.md

 Call `MagicLamp.preload` to load all of your templates into MagicLamp's cache.
 This means you'll only hit the network once, so the rest of your specs will be quicker and you can go wild stubbing the network.

+The call to get your templates is completely synchronous.

 Example:
 ```js